One of the most popular rim-to-river hikes in Grand Canyon National Park is down South Kaibab to Phantom Ranch, then up

 - The trail is best used from October to May

 - There is no drinkable water on South Kaibab but there are reliable sources at Phantom Ranch and on Bright Angel Trail at Indian Garden, 3-mile Rest House and 1.5-mile Rest House

-- No permit is required only if you’re camping overnight in Bright Angel or Indian Garden campground
+- No permit is required only if you’re camping overnight at Bright Angel or Indian Garden campground

 For trail conditions and additional details, check the official Grand Canyon website.